MohammedFarmaan/firstDjangoWeb/README.md

 # firstDjangoWeb
-This my first try of Django used for building a simple web app for classifying Plant Iris
+This is my first attempt at using Django to build a simple web app for classifying Plant Irises